LifeSiteNews: History

+At the forum, Joseph Strickland made a speech following which Pope Francis removed him from his post as bishop for the Diocese of Tyler, Texas.

+In July 2025 it was officially announced by co-founder and director of LifeSiteNews Steve Jalsevac that the other co-founder John-Henry Westen, had been removed as CEO and Editor-in-Chief, after a steep drop in readership and falloff of donors in recent years.

 Content and views

 LifeSiteNews was founded for the purpose of opposing legal abortion, and that remains a primary focus.
 It also regularly publishes articles expressing opposition to contraception, homosexuality, and transgender rights, and its website names euthanasia and cloning among other issues it opposes.
 A Catholic publication, many of its articles are faith-related.
-It has published many articles critical of Pope Francis, and regularly publishes writing by critics of Francis including Italian archbishop, former Vatican diplomat, and conspiracy theorist Carlo Maria Viganò and Cardinal Raymond Burke.
+It has published many articles critical of Pope Francis, and regularly publishes writing by critics of Francis including Italian archbishop, former Vatican diplomat, and conspiracy theorist Carlo Maria Viganò, as well as Cardinal Raymond Burke.

 LifeSiteNews has been described as far-right, conservative, social conservative, and ultraconservative.
 Fact-checking website Snopes described LifeSiteNews in 2016 as "a known purveyor of misleading information".
 Paul Moses wrote for Commonweal in 2021 that LifeSiteNews coverage "feigns journalistic accuracy, but misleads through omission".
 The Canadian Anti-Hate Network described the website in a 2021 report as a "Christian version of Breitbart".